Can My Deal Support a DST?

 The Standard

-If the opportunity is not ready, it should wait.
+If the program architecture is not clear, the opportunity should wait.

 The purpose of the review is not to force an asset into a trust structure.
-The purpose is to determine whether the sponsor, asset, economics, documentation, distribution path, and servicing plan can support a responsible sponsor-branded DST program.
+The purpose is to determine whether the sponsor, asset, economics, documentation, distribution pathway, compliance coordination, and servicing plan can support a responsible sponsor-branded DST program.

 Next Step